kennethn/kennethn.github.io/thoughts-on-ai.md

 I don’t believe AGI is imminent, not anywhere in the near term.
 Certainly not on the trajectory of the LLM and generative technologies we’re building today, which are nowhere near general intelligence.
 Again, these things aren’t reasoning, thinking, or using any cognitive ability that approaches human intelligence.
 They’re prediction machines.

 But Silicon Valley loves to sniff its own farts about AGI, and the media loves to report on it, because it’s both exciting and scary.
-Some billionaires (like Elon Musk) predict the machines will take over and kill us, _Terminator_-style.
-Others, like Sam Altman, say no way, these are benevolent tools that will make our lives comfortable and vibrant.
+Some predict the machines will take over and exterminate us, _Terminator_-style.
+Others say no way, these are benevolent tools that will make our lives comfortable and vibrant.

 Don’t believe the credulous articles that developers have had to [consult spiritual leaders](https://www.washingtonpost.com/technology/2026/04/11/anthropic-christians-claude-morals/), that “[AGI has already been achieved](https://fortune.com/2026/03/30/agi-definition-jensen-huang-lex-fridman-deepmind-turing-text-cognitive-taxonomy/),” that “[AI has emotions](https://time.com/7379564/ai-emotional-intelligence-support-bots/)” or other such nonsense.
 And don’t be afraid of the news every six months or so that there’s a new AI model that’s “[too dangerous to be released](https://thehill.com/policy/technology/5824219-anthropic-new-ai-dangerous-public/).”
 That’s pure marketing hype.